rohstar/QuickSort/README.md

-# My Java Implementations of Popular Sorting Algorithms
+# My Implementations of Popular Sorting Algorithms in Java

 - QuickSort
 - MergeSort